 - Feline Leukemia

-- In addition, we recommend testing all kittens depending on age for Feline Leukemia Virus
+- We recommend testing all kittens (depending on age) for Feline Leukemia Virus

 and Feline Immunodeficiency Virus.